Stage 1 Guidance Notes

 Individual Summary: Explain succinctly what you have achieved.
 Please make it as ‘catchy’ and descriptive as possible.
 If you are selected as a Finalist, this text will be included in the Finalists’ online presence.

 Organisational Profile: You must provide the relevant information and include a short profile of your organisation.
-These figures are used, if selected, in the Finalists’ and Winners’ online presence.
+These figures are used, if selected, in the finalists’ and winners’ online presence.

 Organisation’s External Accreditations.
 Please list here any standards/ accreditations you have that are relevant to your application.